-Jenica Schevene is the K, 1st, and 2nd grade teacher for the North Fork School of Integrated Studies.
+Jenica Schevene is the a 2nd grade teacher for the North Fork School of Integrated Studies.
 As a child, she attended the Shining Mountain Waldorf School in Boulder from its inception and experienced that new program develop into one of the largest and most successful alternative schools in the country.
 She graduated from Colorado College with a degree in Political Science and spent extensive time traveling and living abroad, primarily in Latin America and Africa.

 She has been dedicated to bringing this public, arts-infused, multicultural school inspired by Waldorf methods to our valley.
 She is thrilled with the opportunity to offer this model of education to our valley.

-Lauren Ziccardi is the 3-4th grade teacher for the North Fork School of Integrated Studies.
+Lauren Ziccardi is the 3rd and 34th grade teacher for the North Fork School of Integrated Studies.
 She earned a Bachelors Degree of Liberal Arts at Evergreen State College in Olympia, Washington.
-As part of her education, she travelled extensively in Latin America, becoming proficient in Spanish.
-She is enthusiastic about sharing her love of Spanish language and culture to the students of NFSIS.
+As part of her education, she studies performance art for social change.
+She strives to bring alternative educational opportunities to the North Fork Valley.

 Lauren's mission is to bring a sense of jubilation to the classroom and instill enthusiasm for learning.
 When not teaching, Lauren is passionate about climbing mountains and organizing large community art projects such as the Paonia art wall.